bevers222/preacher/README.md

 ### Purpose
 preacher is a command line tool written in Go.
 Its job is to communicate with the Github API, pull down a specified file from every repository in an organization.
 Once they are delivered, you can mass evaluate them and apply corrections where necessary.

+**Note:** preacher is only built to work with Github.
+Support may come in the next major version for other SCMS, but none in the works as of yet!

 ### Installation

 #### The Go Way